balag6/demo-repo/README.md

 # DEMO

 This is a demo repository.
-Created along following freecodecamp tutorial on Git and GitHub
+Created along following freecodecamp tutorial on Git and GitHub!